 If you’re travelling with a baby who needs to nap, put a dark sheet or blanket over their carseat/capsule so they won’t be too stimulated by the outside world and will happily go to sleep.
+Make sure to use a natural material that allows good airflow.
 I always have my iPad, playing my baby’s white noise sound, literally inside her capsule with her to guarantee she sleeps well!

 Kids have a really bad concept of time.
 2 hours in the car will feel like a lifetime to them, so make sure you do a talk-through well ahead of time.
 Tell them where you’re going and that it will take a long time.
 Tell them what you expect of them (behaviour-wise).
 Give them time to think about it and ask questions.
 Remind them constantly of the impending adventure.
 Get them to problem-solve ways they can keep themselves amused on the trip; books, toys, games etc. Then actually pack these things for them to have in the car.
-JUST, NO WATER.

 Theoretically you’ve planned for any situation.
 Having snacks and activities at the ready for the kids is essential.
 A pre-schooler can last hours listening to music with headphones on, or watching Peppa Pig on repeat on the iPad (with headphones on).
 If I haven’t mentioned it earlier, DON’T GIVE THEM UNLIMITED ACCESS TO LIQUID.
 Their bladders will either make or break your whole journey.

 Once you’ve made it to your destination give yourself a giant pat on the back!
 The worst is over...
 (Apart from the drive home).
 If you’re setting up your kid’s/baby’s room remember that the more you can make it like their normal room the better, so if they’re used to sleeping in total darkness, put up blackout blinds.
 Use the sheets from their own bed on their holiday beds.
 Have familiar sights, like a favourite mobile.
 Strangely, even having their cot facing the same way as their usual room can help.
 If your older kids have any specific sleep aids like a sleep training clock, or a particular bedtime story, use them.
 You don’t want to risk ANYTHING when it comes to sleep.

 It is important to keep your baby/toddlers in the same sleep pattern they’d normally have at home, so as to minimise the disruption.
-Anything you change while on holiday can take ages to un-change once you get home!
-In saying that, be prepared for some flexibility; kids get excited by new places and might not do exactly what you want them to when you want them to do it.
+Anything you change while on holiday can take time to un-change once you get home!
+In saying that, be prepared for some flexibility; kids get excited by new places and might not do exactly what you want them to do, when you want them to do it.
 Especially if you have MY kids.

 So now relax, enjoy your holiday…